goharbor/website/docs/install-config/reconfigure-manage-lifecycle.md

     sudo ./prepare
     ```

-    To reconfigure Harbor to install Notary and Trivy, include all of the components in the `prepare` command.
+    To reconfigure Harbor to install Trivy, include the component in the `prepare` command.

     ```sh
-    sudo ./prepare --with-notary --with-trivy
+    sudo ./prepare --with-trivy
     ```

 1. Re-create and start the Harbor instance.